 For the Servo XL frames, the name is actually located on the opposite temple arm than the model information, not pictured.
 The model number is OX1066.

-Again, the numbers after the dash are the color code.
-This particular frame does not have the eye or bridge size, but it does show the temple length which is 145mm.
+The numbers after the dash are the color code (05) and the lens size is 57mm.
+This is typically how Oakley Rx frame model numbers are written.
+This particular frame does not have the bridge size, but it does show the temple length which is 145mm.

 Our customer service team is happy to help you identify your frames!
 When you email us, please send a picture or type out all the information that is in the inside temple of your frame.

 It may also be helpful to include pictures of the front and sides of your frame to help with verification.
-This is especially true for Oakley's, that often have multiple variations, or if the model information is worn down.
+This is especially true for Oakley's, which often has multiple variations, or if the model information is worn down.